github/docs/content/developers/apps/guides/index.md

 ---
 title: Guides
-intro: 'Learn about using the {% data variables.product.prodname_dotcom %} API with your app, continuous integration, and how to build with apps.'
+intro: 'Learn about using the {% ifversion fpt or ghec %}{% data variables.product.prodname_dotcom %}{% else %}{% data variables.product.product_name %}{% endif %} API with your app, continuous integration, and how to build with apps.'
 redirect_from:
   - /apps/quickstart-guides
 versions:
+  fpt: '*'
-  free-pro-team: '*'
+  ghes: '*'
-  enterprise-server: '*'
+  ghae: '*'
-  github-ae: '*'
+  ghec: '*'
 topics:
   - GitHub Apps
 children:
   - /using-the-github-api-in-your-app
-  - /using-content-attachments
   - /creating-ci-tests-with-the-checks-api
 ---